-Led by the Dean College President and Chancellor, the senior leadership team is responsible for leading Dean College in successfully implementing its Mission.
+Led by the Dean College President, the senior leadership team is responsible for leading Dean College in successfully implementing its Mission.

 Meet The Team